QuentinRo/CLD1-STACK-WEB/Nginx.md

 ```bash
 sudo service nginx start
 ```
-To test that nginx is running, open a browser and go on localhost:80 and the default welcome Nginx page should show up.
+To test that nginx is running, open a browser and go on serverIp:80 and the default welcome Nginx page should show up.
+> Use `ip addr` to get the ip of our server.

 ### Nginx Files
+Some infos about the config files of nginx

 #### Server Configuration Files
 * `/etc/nginx`: The Nginx configuration directory, all configuration files are stored there.